demirgulsen/InvestmentSpecialist/README.md

 # ENG
-## 🤖 YA-DA - Investment Advisory Assistant
+## 🤖 YA-DA - Investment Specialist Assistant

 ### 🧠 About

-YA-DA is an LLM-based portfolio management and investment advisory assistant designed for modern investors.
+YA-DA is an LLM-powered investment **specialist assistant** designed for investors.
-It interacts with users in natural language, analyzes your portfolio, evaluates your risk level, and provides personalized investment strategies.
+It interacts with users in natural language, analyzes portfolios, evaluates risk levels, and provides insights to support informed investment decisions.
 > ⚠️ **Note:** This is a portfolio project.
+It does not provide real investment advice.

 ### 🚀 Features